Scott Wingo: Coaching career

 Wingo returned to the University of South Carolina as a student assistant and completed his degree in the spring of 2015.
 That summer, he coached in the Coastal Plain League.
 In 2016, he joined the North Greenville University baseball team as a graduate assistant and finished his master's degree.
-He served as an assistant coach at Jacksonville University.
-Scott Wingo returned to Columbia, SC Summer 2018.
-He is currently an assistant coach at The University of South Carolina.
+He served as an assistant coach at Jacksonville University during the 2018 season.
+He spent two seasons as a volunteer assistant coach at Notre Dame.
+In 2022, he returned to the University of South Carolina, where he served as a volunteer assistant coach.
+In 2023, he was named the director of program development at South Carolina.
+In 2025, he was an assistant coach at Manhattan University.